dmarx/obsidian_vault/Harmonic Functions.md

 see also:
 - [[Central Limit Theorem]] - ChatGPT says not directly related, but frankly I don't believe them.

 Harmonic functions, which satisfy [[Laplace's equation]] $\Delta f = 0$, are indeed remarkable for their properties, with the mean value property being one of their most celebrated characteristics.
-This property has profound implications in both theoretical and applied mathematics, particularly in [[potential theory]], [[complex analysis]], and [[partial differential equations]].
+This property has profound implications in both theoretical and applied mathematics, particularly in [[potential theory]], [[Complex Analysis]], and [[partial differential equations]].
 Let's delve deeper into the mean value property and its significance.

 ### [[Mean Value Property]]